Python-BI-2023/HW4_Functions2/README.md

 # Protein Info

-This project consists of one function "protein" that helps user to predict molecular weight of amino acid (aa) sequences, translate aa sequences from one-letter to three-letter code etc. Sequences are accepted as single-letter code: 20 aa without stop codon (A,R,N,D,C,E,Q,G,H,I,L,K,M,F,P,S,T,W,Y,V).
+This project consists of one function "protein_analysis" that helps user to:
+- predict molecular weight of amino acid (aa) sequences
+- translate aa sequences from one-letter to three-letter code
+- calculate total amount of each amino acid in the sequences
+- make DNA based codon optimization for the introduced amino acid sequences with the support for 3 cell types: Esherichia coli, Pichia pastoris, Mouse
+- calculate length of amino acid sequences

 ## Technology: